 Early adopters are those people who will be able to try out your product before it has been released to the masses.

 They continuously seek out new products and are typically highly active in communities such as message boards, review sites, forums, etc. Their activity on different platforms enables word-of-mouth to spread faster and create a lot of buzz.
+This could be someone from your loyal customers or an influencer – the choice is yours!

 Giving your product to early adopters is a way of testing and reviewing it, but also a way of promoting it that will spark other people’s wish to purchase it once the product has been released.